domroutley/azureTerraformEx/README.md

-# Terraform to deploy a Windows ADO build agent
+# Terraform to deploy a Windows testing VM

 ## Naming standards